zachwylde00/samples/smartthings/README.md

 # Overview

-This repository contains the blockchain smart contract (sometimes also called "chaincode") and the SmartThings SmartApp.
-You'll deploy the smart contract via the Xooa console and the SmartApp via the SmartThings IDE.
+This repository contains the blockchain smart contract (sometimes also called "chaincode") and SmartThings SmartApps.
+You'll deploy the smart contract via the Xooa console and the SmartApps via the SmartThings IDE.
+The Blockchain Event Logger SmartApp allows you to log SmartThings events to blockchain.
+The Blockchain Event Viewer SmartApp allows you to retrieve and view SmartThings events logged in a blockchain.

 Using Xooa, provide a permanent cloud end-point for a SmartThings app, enable cloud-to-cloud integration while maintaining the peer-to-peer capabilities of blockchain.